Paternity Leave

 If your child is born early, you may still be eligible for paternity leave/pay as long as you have worked continuously for at least 26 weeks by the expected week of childbirth.

-Employees and agency workers who have a qualifying relationship with a pregnant woman or an expected child are entitled to take unpaid time off work to accompany that pregnant woman at up to two antenatal /adoption appointments.
+Employees and agency workers who have a qualifying relationship with a pregnant biological parent or an expected child are entitled to take unpaid time off work to accompany that biological parent at up to two antenatal /adoption appointments.

 You will have the right from day one of your employment.
 Agency workers will qualify after 12 weeks in the same assignment.
 The right to time off is capped at a maximum of six-and-a-half hours on each occasion, which can include travelling time, waiting time and attendance.

-An employee or agency worker has a qualifying relationship with a pregnant woman or the expected child if they:
+An employee or agency worker has a qualifying relationship with a biological parent or the expected child if they:

-• is the husband or civil partner of the pregnant woman;
+- is the spouse or civil partner of the pregnant biological parent;

-• In the case of adoption you must be married to the child’s primary adopter or be the civil partner or partner of the primary adopter and must have been matched with the child for adoption
+- In the case of adoption must be married to the child’s primary adopter or be the civil partner or partner of the primary adopter and must have been matched with the child for adoption

-• lives with the pregnant woman in an enduring family relationship, but is not her parent, grandparent, sister, brother, aunt or uncle;
+- lives with the pregnant biological parent in an enduring family relationship, but is not her parent, grandparent, sister, brother, aunt or uncle;

-• is the father of the expectant child; or
+- is the spouse or partner of the expectant parent; or

 If miscarriage or stillbirth occurs from the 25th week onwards or should the baby not survive following its birth, you may be entitled to receive paternity leave and pay in the usual way.